pondrejk/dizzer/chap3-vis_challenges-density.md

 Similarly not all types of data are hit heavily on the cartographic visualisation side.
 If we circle back to types of point data, they are not equally difficult from the cartograhic view.
 Not all data processing challenges translate to cartographic challenges.
 Cartographic difficulties stem mainly from changes in position...?
 Stations, even if producing big data level loads of attributes are not so difficult cartographically if having low number and density, or better to say, it is nothing new for cartograhers...

+Visual clutter in maps often comes from interaction of base and topic, application of labels, non of this gets better with dense thematic layer.
+Multiparametic visulaisation can make things worse or better.
+Interaction is the way to go brushing and manipulation (like sculpting a shape from a dense block).
+Some level of engagement is then required from viewer to play with the system long enoug (who has time to do that in the attention economy times?)

 # Congestions + Data reduction methods

 Why data reduction is necessary: